A Traditional Coffee Lunch Favorite!

 Enjoy the video How to Make Finnish Squeaky Cheese, and let me know if you have any questions or comments.
 My email is firstname.lastname@example.org.

-In the meanwhile, this is what I do most of the time!
+In the meanwhile, this radio interview describes what I do most of the time!

 P.S.
 Photo credits for the farm painting go to Lavona Keskey, a local friend and artist.